ninoNinkovic/LiveStamps/README.md

 ## USAGE:

-Just hit a key combo to inject a stamp, and it will automagically take care of itself!
+Just hit a key combo, or select a stamp from the context menu!

+Thats it!

-Each "livestamp" is handled by regex for auto updating, and also contains a raw value which is static, useful for things like the current filename, path, parent folder or time, etc.
+Each "livestamp" is handled by regex for auto updating, and can also ouput it's raw value which is static.
+Useful for things like the current filename, path, parent folder or time, etc.

 ####Defaults key combos are:

 ```
   super + alt + letter -> inject the stamp
   ctrl  + alt + letter -> inject the stamp's raw value
 ```

-You can see the default stamps by right clicking and exploring the LiveStamps context menu.
+You can see all the default stamps by right clicking and exploring the LiveStamps context menu.

 ## Creating Custom Stamps: